ibmresilient/resilient-community-apps/fn_pagerduty/README.md

 **Resilient Circuits Components for 'fn_pagerduty'**

 Resilient Circuits Components for 'fn_pagerduty'.
-Used to create pagerducty incidents, create notes and transition incidents (acknowledged and resolved)
+Used to create pagerduty incidents, create notes and transition incidents (acknowledged and resolved)

 ### Key Features
 This Resilient Functions package provides integration with PagerDuty for: